azutoolkit/cql/docs/Cql/Table.md

 ---
-title: "Cql::Table"
+title: "CQL::Table"
 ---

-# class Cql::Table
+# class CQL::Table

 `Reference` < `Object`

-The `Cql::Table` class represents a table in the database and is responsible for handling table creation, modification, and deletion.
+The `CQL::Table` class represents a table in the database and is responsible for handling table creation, modification, and deletion.

 ## Example: Creating a Table